marcverkade/BlazorKendoPDF/Readme.md

 * Updated pdf.js to 3.11.174 in stead of 2.2.x
 * Loading PDF from file or Data in the PDF viewer
 * Wait for the PDF viewer component to load the PDF (max 10 seconds) so it can be used in javascript
+* Check browser console for diagnostics
+* Just compile and run...

 Custom buttons for complete PDF manipulation...

 - Load PDF from file or data
 - Wait for PDF viewer to load
-- Added hiding / show PDF viwer
+- Added hiding / show PDF viewer
 - Wait for PDF viewer to load
 - Load PDF from data and preserve the current zoom-level
 - Set/Get zoomlevel Value